Your RAG Chatbot Fails Because You Built It in the Wrong Order

 - iteration becomes meaningful.

 Most teams do this step first.
+That’s backwards.

-## Step 5: Add Generation Last
+#Step 5: Add Generation Last

 Generation is the final layer.